FDio/hicn/docs/source/transport.md

   - vpp-dev

 You can get them either from from the vpp packages ot the source code.
 Check the [VPP wiki](https://wiki.fd.io/view/VPP) for instructions.

-Libmemif is in the vpp-lib and vpp-dev packages.

 ### macOS